Ongoing Work from The Studio of Paul Mullowney, and Mullowney Printing, San Francisco, California

 Inspired by that idea, this exhibition consisted of my 10’x15’ studio being moved to Paia Tattoo Parlor for the duration of the exhibition, while I will worked new projects involving woodcut printing, photography, and other media.
 Working tables, portable walls, print drying boards, computer, art, books, desk, chairs, and all the ephemera associated with the working studio was set up, creating a four-week installation/performance/exhibition of new and ongoing works in progress.

+All work was created during the four weeks of the exhibition, therefore the traditional exhibition opening will was made superfluous—and we had an exhibition closing, Saturday, August 21, when the public was invited to come and see what went on for four weeks.
 There were Sunday night Salon Nights and Tuesday night life drawing gatherings, and generally there was a lot of dialogue back and forth between artists of all types, with myself and the artists in the studio: Billy, Circle, Justin Nate and Tania, all riffing off of things contemporary, trad, American and Japanese.
 I cranked out a big Hanya to go with that tattoo on my arm and an oni that I also tattooed on Justin--an image I have been using for years.

 I'm honored and thrilled to have been able to work with the gang at Paia Tattoo Parlor and I am hoping this leads to many more collaborative efforts in the future.